NShumway/open-with/PRD-overview.md

 ### File Handling

-- File downloads to the user's Downloads folder (Chrome API limitation)
+- File downloads to the user's Downloads folder
-- Native host moves file to system temp directory (`/tmp/` or `os.TempDir()`)
+- Native host opens the file directly from Downloads
-- File is set to read-only (mode 0444) to force "Save As" behavior
+- User manages the file themselves (keep, move, or delete)
 - macOS quarantine attribute is preserved (set automatically by Chrome on download)

 ---